 SharePoint caml query builder is a great tool to create and test CAML queries in SharePoint.
 This will work with both on-premise as well as SharePoint Online.
 You should have Microsoft .NET Framework 4.5 installed in your machine else it will not work.

-First Download the Tool from this URL and then install it.
+First, Download the Tool from this URL and then install it.
 You can download “U2U Caml Query Builder for SharePoint 2013 (Standalone Edition)”.

 Now, we will see how to use caml query builder to connect to SharePoint On-premises as well as SharePoint Online sites.

-Here is my SharePoint Online, I have a list name as TestList and I want to build the query for that SharePoint list.
+Here is my SharePoint Online, I have a list name as TestList and want to build the query for that SharePoint list.

-Building CAML Query using CAML Query Builder
+Build a CAML Query using the CAML Query Builder

 Now, we will see how to build our CAML query using CAML query builder.